crawl/crawl/crawl-ref/docs/crawl_manual.rst

           which allow them to make extra attacks.

 .. note:: Humans are a useful reference point when considering other species:
-          they have 0 for almost all aptitudes, have no special abilities, weakness, or constraints against using certain types of equipment, move normally, and gain experience and magic resistance at a "typical" rate.
+          they have 0 for almost all aptitudes; have no special abilities, weakness, or constraints against using certain types of equipment;
+          move normally; and gain experience and magic resistance at a "typical" rate.
 However, you will see that they are categorized as an *Intermediate* species -- because they are decent, but not excellent, at nearly everything, a Human may need to make use of all sorts of